chowgi/mongodb_as_memory_for_langraph_agent_demo/README.md

 # LangGraph MongoDB Toolbox Agent

+# MongoDB + LangGraph Agent Demo
 This project demonstrates a LangGraph-based agent that discovers and uses tools stored in MongoDB.
 It includes a full setup script and an interactive CLI for chatting with the agent, selecting predefined test queries, and persisting conversations by thread.

+**Key Components:**

+**MongoDB Integration:** Stores tool definitions and conversation checkpoints, vector embeddings and operational data.
+**VoyageAI Embeddings:** Used for vectorizing tool descriptions to enable semantic search for tool selection.
+**LangGraph:** Provides the framework for building the agent's state machine and managing conversation flow.
+**Dynamic Tool Selection:** The agent uses vector search to identify and utilize the most relevant tools for a given user query.
+**Conversation Persistence: **Conversation history is stored in MongoDB using LangGraph's MongoDBSaver checkpointer.

+**Workflow:**

+* **Initialization:** Connects to MongoDB and initializes the MongoDBManager and ToolRegistry.
+* **Tool Registration:** Registers available tools (functions) with the ToolRegistry, storing their definitions and embeddings in MongoDB.
+* **Agent Creation:** When a user query is received, the LangGraphAgentBuilder performs a vector search on the tool descriptions in MongoDB to find the most relevant tools.
+* **Graph Execution:** A LangGraph is dynamically constructed with the selected tools and the LLM.
+The user's query is processed through the graph.
+* **Tool Calling:** If the LLM determines a tool is needed, the graph routes the execution to the tool node, which invokes the appropriate tool function.
+* **Response Generation:** The agent incorporates the tool's output into its response to the user.
+* **Conversation Persistence:**The entire conversation state is saved in MongoDB, allowing for continuation of the conversation.

 ## Prerequisites